-Pound for pound, Tesla’s Model X SUV is the automaker’s largest and most expensive standard EV (excluding Plaid).
-With two different AWD dual-motor drivetrains to choose from, you can’t lose if you have the money.
+Pound for pound, Tesla’s newly refreshed Model X SUV is the automaker’s largest and most expensive standard EV behind the Model S Plaid.
+With AWD dual and tri motor drivetrains to choose from.

-The Model X Long Range Plus will cost you $78,490 at the bare minimum.
-It then vaults up to $104,490 with added bonuses like 22″ onyx black wheels and a $6,500 up-charge for the six seat interior that includes captain’s chairs.
+The Model X Long Range will cost you $99,990 at the bare minimum.
+It then vaults up to $126,490 with added bonuses like 22″ Turbine wheels and a $6,500 up-charge for a six seat interior that includes captain’s chairs.
 If you prefer the seven-seat row, that will cost $3,000 less.

-As for the Performance version of the Model X in lieu if the previous Performance trim, that starts at a $98,490 purchase price and levels out at $124,490.
+As for the new Plaid version of the Model X in lieu if the previous Performance trim, that starts at $119,990 and levels out at $146,490.
 The top end prices includes all the most expensive features.

 Since the Cybertruck has not rolled off the assembly line yet, the pricing is not as granular.
 Nevertheless, these initial numbers can still offer an idea of the starting price for each of the three drivetrains.
 Each price listed includes an additional $10,000 for full-self driving capabilities.